Javar Seetharaman

-Javar Seetharaman (1919–1971) was an Indian author, screenwriter and actor.
+Javar Seetharaman (1919–1971) was an Indian author, screenwriter and actor, who predominately worked in Tamil-language films.

 Biography

 N. Seetharaman was a lawyer from Trichy.
 He joined Gemini Studios to pursue a career in films.
 Besides acting, he also wrote the script and dialogues for some Tamil and Hindi films.
 He came to be called "Jawar" or "Javert" due to his portrayal of Javert in the 1950 Tamil film, Ezhai Padum Padu, based on Les Misérables by Victor Hugo.